Distinguished Dissertation Award

 - The CGS/ProQuest Award operates on a two-year cycle in regard to fields of competition.
 Please plan your submissions accordingly, as we can only consider a dissertation once.

-- The fields of competition for 2019 will be Biological Sciences and the Humanities and Fine Arts.
+- The fields of competition for 2020 will be Social Sciences and Mathematics/Physical Sciences/Engineering.